Ayush-Kaushik/estore/ROADMAP.md

 ### Concepts covered
 * [ ] Understand and document components of Spring-boot application
 * [ ] Document the entire JWT Auth workflow based on this: https://www.youtube.com/watch?v=KxqlJblhzfI
+* [ ] Document my learnings related to creating tests, github actions and uploaded test

 ### Deployment setup
 * [x] Connect this to Github actions to build an executable (https://tomgregory.com/build-gradle-projects-with-github-actions/)
-* [ ] Run the unit and integration test as a stage inside GitHub actions
+* [x] Run the unit and integration test as a stage inside GitHub actions
-* [ ] Generate report and publish that as an artifact
+* [x] Generate report and publish that as an artifact
 * [ ] Add a feature for user to externally provide the config file required to run the application

 ---------------------------------